stijn-dejongh/ars-rethorica/manuscript/Introduction.md

 You can find the full translation by J.H.
 Freese on the Perseus Hopper, at [http://www.perseus.tufts.edu/hopper](http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.01.0060).

-For more background information of Artisto's Rhetoric, you can visit the [Wikipedia page](https://en.wikipedia.org/wiki/Rhetoric_(Aristotle)).
+For more background information of Artistotle's Rhetoric, you can visit the [Wikipedia page](https://en.wikipedia.org/wiki/Rhetoric_(Aristotle)).

 {pagebreak}